joealden/corum-docs/src/development/2-structure/2-monolithMicro.md

 I am using version control to manage my project, in particular, Git.
 The reason for this is explained in a section later on named 'Version Control'.
-When using git you can create a file called '`.gitignore`' at the root of the repository.
+When using Git you can create a file called '`.gitignore`' at the root of the repository.
-This file tells git what files not to parse for changes.
+This file tells Git what files not to parse for changes.
 This means that the files listed in this file are not committed to the repo.
-It also allows you to list directories so that entire directories can be ignore, as well as the use of a wildcard character (`*`) for pattern matching file names.
-For example, if you didn't want to commit an files with the `.txt` extension, you could list `*.txt` as an entry in the file.
+It also allows you to list directories so that entire directories can be ignored, as well as the use of a wildcard character (`*`) for pattern matching file names.
+For example, if you didn't want to commit any files with the `.txt` extension, you could list `*.txt` as an entry in the file.

 When developing Corum as a monolith, the issue was that I wanted to ignore certain types of files in the client but not in the API and vice versa.
-This problem was solved when switching to a micro service architecture because the client and the API are completely separate git repos, so they can have separate `.gitignore` files.
+This problem was solved when switching to a micro service architecture because the client and the API are completely separate Git repos, so they can have separate `.gitignore` files.

 ### Editor Configuration Files